Lpitt2/Todo/README.md

 * Docker (Used for Redis server)
 * daphne

+Almost all of the above dependencies can be installed using pip.
+This project was built using and is intended to be used with a Python enviornment.
 This project was written using a Linux operating system and as such, there may be problems running it on Windows or macOS (specifically when considering the file line endings).

 To launch the server, first launch the redis server using the following command: